Hiring San Diego Marijuana Lawyer

 California Marijuana Crimes

 Before California approved recreational marijuana to be sold, purchased, and consumed by legal adults over the age of 21 under Proposition 64 by 57% to 43%.
-Adults are allowed to be in possession of up to an ounce of unprocessed marijuana, or 8 grams of concentrated products, and are also allowed to grow up to six plants on their own private property for private use.
-Individuals or organizations involved in the retail manufacture and distribution of marijuana require additional state licensing in order to produce or transact cannabis.
+Adults are allowed to have up to an ounce of unprocessed marijuana, or 8 grams of concentrated products, and are also allowed to grow up to six plants on their private property for private use.
+Individuals or organizations involved in the retail manufacture and distribution of marijuana require additional state licensing to produce or transact cannabis.